mvglasow/unison-wiki/Community-Binaries.md

-# Binaries provide by other people
+# Binaries provided by other people

 The following links are to binaries of unison provided by various people.
 They are not produced by the unison project and anyone contemplating use should evaluate their trustworthiness.